TV and Radio Advertising Basics

 - On-demand services are financed entirely through subscription fees and per-transaction fees;

 - On-demand undertakings are only permitted to advertise in programming under special circumstances which are detailed in their conditions of licence (see condition of licence 14 set out in Appendix 3 to Broadcasting Regulatory Policy CRTC 2016-436).

 Broadcasters don’t have to air commercial messages, public service announcements or advocacy ads.
 But during an election campaign, broadcasters must follow the policies set out for federal, provincial and municipal elections.

 Limits to advertising time

-- Specialty services: 12 minutes per hour
+- Discretionary services: a maximum of 12 minutes of national advertising per clock hour

 - Commercial AM and FM radio stations: no limits